 So Long….Chichen Itza

 I’ve written quite a bit about the Yucatan Peninsula ~ it’s one of my favorite spots in Mexico.
-Check out my guide to the Uxmal Ruins, or discover some of the most photogenic cenotes in the region.
-The amount of adventures you can have in this region are endless….
+Check out my guide to the Uxmal Ruins, or discover some of the region’s most photogenic cenotes.

 Read Next: Video Vlog of Our Day at Chichen Itza